Tooth Extraction Procedure Recovery Process

 Importance of Tooth Removal Aftercare

 After tooth extraction, proper aftercare is vital, as it helps promote clotting and protect the extraction site during the healing process.
 If you think you may need a tooth extraction in Portland, ME, don’t hesitate to contact Thrive Dental Studio to schedule an appointment.
-We will evaluate your needs, and help you find the right course of treatment for your specific situation.
+We will evaluate your needs, Dr. Figueiredo and our experienced team are here to help you find the right course of treatment for your specific situation.